 If you decide to start growing flowers and vegetables from seed, you can research online to buy the seeds you want and have them shipped to your front door.

 What to Plant and When

-Making the right choices is key to having an abundant, thriving garden.
-Grow what you enjoy eating, as well as trying something new.
-You can start from seeds, seedlings, or established plants from the garden shop.
+Making the right choice is key to having an abundant, thriving garden.
+Grow what you enjoy eating, while also trying something new.
+You can start from seeds, seedlings, or established plants from a local nursery.
 There are some great resources online to figure out the best fruits, vegetables, and herbs for your location.
 The National Gardening Association can help you choose what and when to plant: just enter your zip code to access a planting calendar for your area.
-The Old Farmer’s Almanac also offers a great Planting Dates Calculator, just choose your state and go from there.
+The Old Farmer’s Almanac also offers a great Planting Dates Calculator, just choose your state to get started.

 Location, Location, Location

 Scope out the right location for your garden, with consideration for the amount of sun exposure, wind/frost protection, and water source.
 Build or repair beds if needed, and prepare your soil.
 If you don’t have the perfect open space on your property for a garden, or have mostly hardscaping, consider container gardening.
 Barrels or planting boxes can be strategically placed on your deck, porch, or patio.
 Many have wheels that can be a great feature when switching out plants and moving containers as the season changes.

 In addition to water, your garden needs “food,” too.
 Garden shops can help advise you on the right fertilizers, minerals, and mulches to buy to enrich your soil.
 If your garden is invaded by destructive pests, there are many earth-friendly ways to reduce or eliminate these problems.
 If you can, show an affected insect or leaf sample to your local garden shop expert for advice.
 If animal pests are taking more than their share, there are natural options to discourage them.
 Some examples include screens/netting, sound or visual disturbers, motion activated water sprayers, and even natural repellants made with hot peppers.